Bran-Mak-Morn/Pagan_Divination/README.md

 ## Project Highlights

-- **Idea**: Showcase of passion & knowledge turned into a functional and enjoyable web app.
+- **Idea**: Showcase of passion & knowledge turned into a functional and enjoyable web app
-- **Layout**: Demonstrates the use of friendly and engaging UX.
+- **Layout**: Demonstrates the use of friendly and engaging UX
-- **Bootstrap use**: Shows the ability in using Bootstrap, HTML & CSS.
+- **Bootstrap use**: Shows the ability in using Bootstrap, HTML & CSS
-- **Responsive web design**: Shows proficiency in creating a modern web that works on a variety of different size displays.
+- **Responsive web design**: Shows proficiency in creating a modern web that works on a variety of different size displays
+- **Database**: Use of SQLAlchemy to work with SQLite database